tastee/tastee.github.io/src/how-to-use/getting-started.md

 Tastee.menu = .button-collapse > i:nth-child(1)
 ```

-This will replace `Tastee.web.site` by the url (usefull when you want to manage different platform for example)
+This will replace `Tastee.web.site` by the url (useful when you want to manage different platform for example)

 Read more on [Tastee parameters](./tastee-parameters.md)